 What is the range of an electric bike?

 The range of a fully charged battery varies.
 It is usually between 20 and 60 miles with gentle pedalling.
-Most of the power is drained when moving off and on hills, so pedalling at these points will preserve the power.
 Distance varies with the weight and size of the rider, the terrain encountered and strength of the head wind: The range can be greatly extended by adjusting the power level of the bike.
 This is done simply at the press of a button and reducing the power level uses less battery and increases the range

 Does the battery recharge when I pedal?